Board of Trustees

 Jack Wadsworth spent the first decades of his career with Morgan Stanley and was based in the United States, Japan, and Hong Kong.
 During his years with the company, he organized its first leveraged buyout fund and served as a member of the investment committee.
 He also initiated its high-tech IPO business with the Apple IPO.
 Wadsworth is founder and chairman of Manitou Ventures and Ceyuan Ventures; former director of Pixar Animation Studios and Shinsei Bank; advisory director of Morgan Stanley; and honorary chairman of Morgan Stanley, Asia.

 Wadsworth and his wife, Susy, donate generously to numerous museums and educational institutions, many of which are dedicated to cultural exchange with Asia.
-He is CIO of the W.L.S.
-Spencer Foundation, which funds educational and creative cultural activities all over the world.
+The Wadsworth family’s foundation, the WLS Spencer Foundation, funds educational and creative cultural activities worldwide.
 Wadsworth is trustee emeritus of the Solomon R. Guggenheim Museum Foundation, the Asia Society, and Williams College.
 Wadsworth holds a bachelor’s degree from Williams College and an MBA from the University of Chicago.

 Secretary